STS Resources

 Entries are submitted by School Coordinators on behalf of students at their school.
 Check the STS Handbook for more information.

-The STS Handbook is available online
+The STS Handbook is now only available in a digital copy found here.

 Each year there is a theme for the Science Talent Search, usually based on the National Science Week theme.
 For Experimental Research, Games, Working Models, Inventions, Computer Programs – Games & Simulations, Science Photography and Video Productions you can choose your own theme and specific topic.